nifty-swift/Nifty-demo/README.md

 R2:   655.098   -340.386   505.957
 ```

-Nifty fundamental structures are all zero-indexed, stored in row-major order, and can be easily indexed, subscripted, and sliced:
+Nifty fundamental structures are all zero-indexed, stored in row-major order, and can be easily indexed, subscripted, and sliced.
+For example,

 ```swift
 V[3] = 3.0